 Members of Puget Sound’s board of trustees are alumni, parents, community members, and the university president, who exercise fiduciary responsibilities per Puget Sound’s Articles of Incorporation and the university bylaws, as well as state and federal laws and guidelines.

-To further the mission of the university, the board is committed to developing the policies and securing the resources necessary for the university’s continued success.
-The trustees have established the following key priorities for Puget Sound [Board Organization and Committee Responsibilities, revised Feb.
-15, 2013]:
+In furtherance of the mission of the University of Puget Sound, the Board of Trustees has committed itself to developing the policies and securing the resources necessary to bring the University to “the next level of excellence.”
+Consequently, the Board has established the following key priorities for the University [Board Organization and Committee Responsibilities, revised May 15, 2020]:

 Board meetings typically unfold over two days, and include an executive session with the president; workshops on key strategic issues; meetings of policy and operating committees; meetings of policy sub-committees; opportunities to engage with members of the campus community; and a business meeting.
 Board members are elected to three-year terms, which may be renewed for a total of nine consecutive years.
 Trustees may be re-elected following a mandatory one-year break in service.

 Members of the board’s executive committee are the chair; vice chair; treasurer; chair, Academic and Student Affairs; chair, Finance and Facilities; chair, Development and Alumni Relations; chair, Committee on Trusteeship; university president; two at-large trustees; and four ex-officio members (members who serve by virtue of their respective offices): the chair of the Faculty Senate, the chair of the Staff Senate, the president of the Associated Students of the University of Puget Sound, and the president of the Alumni Association.

 Ex-officio members do not vote on matters brought before the executive committee, but provide context and perspective that informs decision-making.
 Each ex-officio member is invited to provide a written report and to address the full board at each business meeting.